 Housing

-Around three quarters of the population of this neighbourhood rent their home while owners make up the remainder.
-The substantial percentage of small apartment buildings in the housing stock of this part of Québec is an important part of its character.
-A majority of the housing growth in this neighbourhood happened pre-1960.
-This neighbourhood is primarily composed of one bedroom and two bedroom homes.
+Roughly three quarters of the population of this neighbourhood rent their home while owners make up the remainder.
+Small apartment buildings are the most common housing type, representing the vast majority of dwellings in this area, while duplexes are also present in the housing stock.
+A majority of the housing growth in this neighbourhood occurred before the 1960s.
+This part of Québec is primarily composed of one bedroom and two bedroom homes.